ChenWei9998/Microbiome-ML-Diagnosis-Urologic-Cancers/readme.md

   Email: [begin121@163.com](mailto:begin121@163.com)

 ## Affiliation

 1. Urological Department, The Affiliated Hospital of Qingdao University, Qingdao, 266000
 2. Operating Room, The Affiliated Hospital of Qingdao University, Qingdao, 266000

-## Abstract

-Recent advances in microbiome research have highlighted the potential role of microbial communities in modulating human health with urologic cancers.
-This study aims to comprehensively characterize the intestinal and urinary microbiome profiles of Renal Cell Carcinoma (RCC) and Bladder Cancer (BLCA).
-We analyzed microbial alpha and beta diversity to understand the compositional differences between healthy controls and cancer patients, revealing significant clustering patterns.
-These findings suggest that urinary tract cancers are associated with alterations in the gut and urinary microbiome, potentially serving as biomarkers for disease diagnosis.
-Furthermore, the study evaluates the performance of machine learning models in classifying cancer status based on microbial composition using eight machine learning models.
-The models demonstrated remarkable performance in diagnosing the disease, achieving accuracy rates exceeding 80%, and even surpassing 90% in some cases.
-Among these, Random Forest and XGBoost stood out as top performers, showcasing exceptional capabilities in predicting and classifying disease status based on microbial composition data.
-This study highlights the potential of microbiome-based approaches in precision medicine.

-## Keywords

-- Machine Learning
-- Urine Microbiome
-- Urologic Cancers
-- Biomarkers
-- Renal Cell Carcinoma
-- Bladder Cancer

 ## Table of Contents